Triglycerides: Why do they matter?

 What are triglycerides?

-Triglycerides are a type of lipid found in your blood.
+Triglycerides are a type of fat (lipid) found in your blood.
 When you eat, your body converts any calories it doesn't need to use right away into triglycerides.
 The triglycerides are stored in your fat cells.
 Later, hormones release triglycerides for energy between meals.
 If you regularly eat more calories than you burn, particularly "easy" calories like carbohydrates and fats, you may have high triglycerides (hypertriglyceridemia).

 What's considered normal?